Introducing Quantum Entanglement to First-Year Students: Resolving the Trilemma

 That the fundamental constituent of the world is a qubit as opposed to some higher-dimensional bit ``can be shown with quite some effort'' using information-theoretic methods\cite{mullergroup}.
-Regardless of what the qubit represents in real space, its measurement is represented by the Pauli matrices which means the measurements of this quantity are related to each other in real space via spatial rotations (SO(3)).
-Indeed, Dakic \& Brukner write\cite{dakic2013}, ``we showed that the structure of the underlying probabilistic theory cannot be modified (for example by replacing quantum theory with a more general probabilistic theory) without changing the (three-) dimensionality of space.''
+Dakic \& Brukner write\cite{dakic2013}, ``we showed that the structure of the underlying probabilistic theory cannot be modified (for example by replacing quantum theory with a more general probabilistic theory) without changing the (three-) dimensionality of space.''
 This is due to the fact that the measuring devices used to measure quantum systems are themselves made from quantum systems.
-For example, the classical magnetic field of an SG magnet is used to measure the spin of spin-$\frac{1}{2}$ particles and that classical magnetic field ``can be seen as a limit of a large coherent state, where a large number of spin-$\frac{1}{2}$ particles are all prepared in the same quantum state\cite{bruknergroup}.''
-So, if it is possible for a measuring device to measure $\pm 1$ outcomes for the Pauli matrices, then the fundamental constituent of the world must have properties mapping directly to 3-dimensional space.
-The qubit with its SO(3) state space uniquely satisfies that constraint.
-Since the Pauli matrices produce $\pm 1$ outcomes for any measurement in real space (again, related by spatial rotations), the qubit is immediately justified via rotational invariance of measurement outcomes per NPRF in real space.
-The more general information-theoretic principle responsible for this rotational invariance per Brukner \& Zeilinger is\cite{bruknerZeil2009}, ``Information Invariance \& Continuity: The total information of one bit is invariant under a continuous change between different complete sets of mutually complementary measurements'' (Figure \ref{ComplBases}).
+For example, the classical magnetic field of an SG magnet is used to measure the spin of spin-$\frac{1}{2}$ particles and that classical magnetic field\cite{bruknergroup} ``can be seen as a limit of a large coherent state, where a large number of spin-$\frac{1}{2}$ particles are all prepared in the same quantum state.''